Bluzzi/cookie-muncher/README.md

 ```

 ### `parseCookies(cookies: string): Cookie[]`
-Parse a string of cookies into an array of cookie objects.
+Parse a HTTP `Cookie` header string of cookies into an array of cookie objects.

 ```ts
 import { parseCookies } from "cookie-muncher";